vademo/pdf2json/readme.md

 The goal is to enable server side PDF parsing with interactive form elements when wrapped in web service, and also enable parsing local PDF to json file when using as a command line utility.

+## Reason for Fork

+Add support for stamp
+- return stamp field and its location in pdfParser

 ## Install

 >npm install pdf2json